npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/bm_shd.png" width="700">

 Also, the digital files for updating the spatial data are part of the survey materials.
-All items are organised according to the following table in the ["Survey and Mapping Materials"](https://drive.google.com/open?id=1TRAo5habuwfWUAd2T_7rRev4tprVTmEL) shared folder.
+All items are organised according to the following table in the ["Survey and Mapping Materials"](https://drive.google.com/open?id=1TRAo5habuwfWUAd2T_7rRev4tprVTmEL) shared folder (Note: to open <- link on a new tab *click on link + control key* on Windows, or *click on link + cmd key* on Mac).

 |File name|Description|
 |:-|:-|